 Wayne has worked extensively with community-based charter school developers and operators to establish innovative charter schools and interact effectively with their charter school authorizers.
 He has overseen the development of charter school applications that were approved by a variety of charter authorizers.
 Wayne also worked with several charter schools to secure full and unencumbered charter renewals—including a “last-chance” high school for at-risk students who have failed or dropped out of school, a military-themed high school for at-risk youth run in partnership with the U.S. Navy and the Harlem Children’s Zone Promise Academy I.

 Wayne has helped public school districts, charter schools and nonprofit organizations design after-school programs and secure federal and state funding to support them.
-He designed and conducted program evaluations for numerous federally-supported educational programs including 21st Century Community Learning Centers programs, Community Technology Centers, magnet schools, Carol White Physical Education programs, federal counseling grant programs, Safe Schools initiatives and programs to support English Language Learners.
+He helped more than 30 community-based and faith-based organizations obtain federal funding to support academic tutoring programs.
+He also designed and conducted program evaluations for numerous federally-supported educational programs including 21st Century Community Learning Centers programs, Community Technology Centers, magnet schools, Carol White Physical Education programs, federal counseling grant programs, Safe Schools initiatives and programs to support English Language Learners.

-Wayne also oversaw a federal grant-supported educational blog, and he designed and oversaw an online “hotline” that provided fast, accurate and targeted information and advice to K-12 educators.
+Wayne also oversaw a federal grant-supported national educational blog, and he designed and oversaw a national online “hotline” that provided fast, accurate and targeted information and advice to K-12 educators.

-In addition, Wayne helped more than 40 faith-based and community-based organizations, public housing resident organizations and local chapters of national nonprofit in New York City, Buffalo (NY), Long Island (NY), Albany (NY) and Boston become state-approved Supplemental Educational Services (SES) providers.
+In addition, Wayne helped more than 40 faith-based and community-based organizations , public housing resident organizations and local chapters of national nonprofit in New York City, Buffalo (NY), Long Island (NY), Albany (NY) and Boston provide tutorial and after-school programs as become state-approved Supplemental Educational Services (SES) providers.

 Dr. Arthur H. Pritchard has more than 46 years of experience in higher education, nonprofit, public school, and charter school project management, including education and programming and evaluation.
 He is an expert in strategic planning, team-building, school safety, violence prevention programming, including bullying, and Board of Trustees development.